maxfierrog/maxfierrog.github.io/content/posts/caliz-poem/index.md

 date: 2025-09-21
 ---

-Dedicated to a person-like abstraction I created during meditation as a recipient to feelings of loss and affection.
+Dedicated to a person-like concept I considered while meditating as a recipient to feelings of loss and affection.

 {{< highlight text "linenos=true,linenostart=1" >}}